-- A. To provide a highly structured environment that provides intensive behavioral support and services in a well-controlled classroom setting managed by behaviorally trained staff. - B. To teach students self-regulation skills to reduce inappropriate behaviors and increase appropriate academic communication and social behaviors. - C. To provide individualized behavioral supports and interventions based on the results of a Functional Behavioral Assessments (FBA) to decrease problematic behaviors and to teach functionally equivalent pro-social replacement behaviors. - D. To reduce the frequency, intensity, and duration of challenging behaviors and manage co-occurring mental health issues of students. - E. To provide regular and on-going systematic measures and documentation of progress and educational outcomes. - F. To opportunities for students that will facilitate the learning of the necessary skills and behaviors for successful transition into adult life. - G. To provide staff that have knowledge, training, and experience of a continuum of best practices, research-based teaching approaches and strategies. - H. To ensure that each student is provided an intervention program that best meets his/her needs and the needs of the family.
+- A. To provide a highly structured environment that provides intensive behavioral support and services in a well- controlled classroom setting managed by behaviorally trained staff. - B. To teach student self-regulation skill in order to reduce inappropriate behaviors and increase appropriate academic communication and social behaviors. - C. To provide individualized behavioral supports and interventions based on the results of Functional Behavioral Assessments (FBA) in order to decrease problematic behaviors and to teach functionally equivalent pro-social replacement behaviors. - D. To reduce the frequency, intensity, and duration of challenging behaviors and manage co-occurring mental health issues of students. - E. To provide regular and on-going systematic measures and documentation of progress and educational outcomes. - F. To provide classes for opportunities for students that will facilitate the learning of the necessary skills and behaviors for successful transition into adult life. - G. To provide staff that has knowledge, training and experience of a continuum of best practices, research-based teaching approaches and strategies to ensure that each student is provided an intervention program that best meets his/her needs and the needs of the family.